particle-iot/spark-sdk-ios/README.md

 [![Build Status](https://travis-ci.org/AFNetworking/AFNetworking.svg)](https://travis-ci.org/Spark-SDK/Spark-SDK)
 -->
 # Particle (_formerly Spark_) iOS Cloud SDK
-The Particle iOS Cloud SDK enables iOS apps to interact with Particle-powered connected products via the Particle Cloud.
+Particle iOS Cloud SDK enables iOS apps to interact with Particle-powered connected products via the Particle Cloud.
+It’s an easy-to-use wrapper for Particle REST API.
+The Cloud SDK will allow you to:

-Library will allow you to easily manage active user sessions to Particle cloud, query for device info, read and write data to/from Spark Core/Photon devices and (via exposed variables and functions) publish and subscribe events to/from the cloud or to/from devices (coming soon).
+- Manage user sessions for the Particle Cloud (access tokens, encrypted session management)
+- Claim/Unclaim devices for a user account
+- Get a list of instances of user's Particle devices
+- Read variables from devices
+- Invoke functions on devices
+- Publish events from the mobile app and subscribe to events coming from devices *(Coming Soon)*

+All cloud operations take place asynchronously and use the well-known completion blocks (closures for swift) design pattern for reporting results allowing you to build beautiful responsive apps for your Particle products and projects. iOS Cloud SDK is implemented as an open-source Cocoapod library.
+See [Installation](#installation) section for more details.
+It works well for both Objective-C and [Swift](#support-for-swift-projects) projects.

 **Rebranding notice**

-As you probably know Spark has been rebranded as Particle.
+Spark has been recently rebranded as Particle.
 Code currently refers to `SparkCloud` and `SparkDevice`, this will soon be replaced with `ParticleCloud` and `ParticleDevice`.
-A new Cocoapod library will be published and current one will point to the new one.
-This should not bother or affect your code for now.
+A new Cocoapod library will be published and current one will be depracated and point to the new one.
+This should not bother or affect your code.

 **Beta notice**